AkashSaraswat243/AkashSaraswat243/README.md

 ![Profile Banner](https://i.postimg.cc/FzzrQmbq/Shipping.png)

 ## 🚀 About Me
-I am a [Your Profession/Title] with a passion for [Your Interests/Field of Work].
-I love to work on projects related to [Your Specialization].
-In my spare time, I enjoy [Your Hobbies].
+I am a MERN Stack Developer with a passion for Open Source Enthusiast __ Building Scalable Web Applications.
+I love to work on projects related to JavaScript, React, Node.js, and MongoDB.
+In my spare time, I enjoy Typing WPM - 63.

 - 🔭 I’m currently working on [Your Current Project]
 - 🌱 I’m currently learning [Your Learning Goal]